ngen-brett/gitlab-ce/doc/development/git_object_deduplication.md

     pool.
 -   Once project A has become the source project of a pool, all future eligible forks of A will become pool members.

-> TODO If A is the source project of pool P, B is a fork of A in pool P,
-> and C gets created as a fork of B. Does project C end up in pool P
-> automatically?
+-   If the fork source is itself a fork, the resulting repository will neither join the repository nor will a new pool repository be seeded.

+    eg:

+    Suppose fork A is part of a pool repository, any forks created off of fork A *will not* be a part of the pool repository that fork A is a part of.

-> TODO Suppose B is a fork of A, and A does not belong to an object
-> pool.
-Now C gets created as a fork of B. Do we get a new pool P?
-Which
+    Suppose B is a fork of A, and A does not belong to an object pool.
+Now C gets created as a fork of B. C will not be part of a pool repositor.
-> project becomes the source project of P?

 ### Consequences